youyingfeng/recursivesandwich/README.md

 - Static, Parallax and Scrolling Backgrounds, which inherit from an abstract Background class

 ## Milestone 2: Gameplay Elements
+- Allow players to dash while holding a key down.
 - Create an Enemy class which is similar to the Player class but with automatic movement
 - Implement dangerous terrain which decrements the health of the player (eg. spikes, fireballs)
 - Allow player to kill enemies
 - Create a PowerUp class give it special abilities.
 Implement methods which can only be called when the player is powered-up, making use of boolean flags.
+- Sound effects for jumping, walking, death, damage and killing of enemies

 ## Milestone 3: Asset Design
 - Conduct a brainstorming session to finalize our intentions for all the design elements, ensuring that they are able to tell a compelling story.